One-Dimensional Polynomial Interpolation#

 Return the interpolant as a polynomial in the… |

-These bases will be the topic of Polynomial Bases and Transformations in-depth tutorial.
+These polynomial bases are covered in more detail in Polynomial Bases and Transformations in-depth tutorial.

-For now to obtain the interpolating polynomial in the Newton basis, call:
+For now, to obtain the lastly created interpolating polynomial in the Newton basis, call:

 fx_interp.to_newton()